MGSimard/vertexdb/README.md

 2. Information on the submission to be reported is displayed along with the form.
 3. The user can select a report reason option, along with an optional "Additional Information" field.
 4. Upon confirmation, the report will be added to the database if it passes the following checks:
-   - User is authorized
+   - User is authorized.
-   - User is not rate limited
+   - User is not rate limited.
-   - Form input passes validation
+   - Form input passes validation.
+   - User has not already reported the submission.

 <p>From there, the report will be marked as "pending" and visible on the administrator dashboard.</p>
 </details>